Anton Nedyalkov: FC Dallas

 On 21 December 2017, Nedyalkov completed a move to Major League Soccer club FC Dallas for a fee of $1.5 million plus bonuses.
 He was given the number 6 shirt.
-Nedyalkov made his league debut in a 3–0 home win at Toyota Stadium against Seattle Sounders on 18 March 2018, playing full 90 minutes as a left-back.
+Nedyalkov made his league debut in a 3–0 home win at Toyota Stadium against Seattle Sounders FC on 18 March 2018, playing full 90 minutes as a left-back.
 He assisted Roland Lamah for the third goal in the game.

 Ludogorets Razgrad

-On 23 June 2018, after just 6 months in the United States, Dallas announced that Nedyalkov would return to Bulgaria and sign a contract with Bulgarian champions Ludogorets Razgrad for an undisclosed fee.
+On 23 June 2018, after six months in the United States, Dallas announced that Nedyalkov would return to Bulgaria and sign a contract with Bulgarian champions Ludogorets Razgrad for an undisclosed fee.
 Later that day Ludogorets officially announced the transfer of Nedyalkov, signing with his favorite number 3 shirt.

-On 23 June 2021 Nedyalkov was announced as the new captain of the team, after Svetoslav Dyakov left the club.
+On 23 June 2021, Nedyalkov was announced as the new captain of the team, after Svetoslav Dyakov left the club.
+On 12 March 2023, he sustained an injury in the 3–2 home win over Cherno More in a league match, which required surgery and kept him out of action until 22 October 2023 when he played in the 0–0 away draw with Arda.

 International career

-In 2011, he was a member of Bulgaria U-19 team, playing three games in the qualifying round of U-19 European Championship.
+In 2011, Nedyalkov was a member of Bulgaria U-19 team, playing three games in the qualifying round of U-19 European Championship.

 Nedyalkov was called up to the senior Bulgaria team for friendlies against Portugal and Macedonia in March 2016.
-On 6 September 2016, he made his debut for Bulgaria in a 4-3 2018 World Cup Qualifying victory over Luxembourg.
+On 6 September 2016, he made his debut for Bulgaria in a 4–3 2018 World Cup Qualifying victory over Luxembourg.